N-Nitrosonornicotine: Synthesis

 NNN is a derivative of nicotine that is produced in the curing of tobacco, in the burning of tobacco (such as with cigarettes), and in the acidic conditions of the stomach.
 Nicotine is converted into nornicotine via nicotine N-demethylase (NND), an enzyme found in the tobacco plant that works by removing the methyl group from the nitrogen on the 5-membered ring of nicotine.
 From there, Nornicotine undergoes nitrosation (the conversion of organic compounds into nitroso derivatives by gaining a nitrosonium (N=O) group) on that same nitrogen, converting it to NNN.

 The nitrosonium group forms from nitrous acid (HNO2) under acidic conditions present in the tobacco curing process.
 It can also be formed in the stomach when stomach acid reacts with nitrite ions that are typically used as a salt to preserve red meats and inhibit bacterial growth.
 Nitrous acid becomes protonated on its hydroxy group to form nitrosooxonium.
 This compound then splits off to form nitrosonium and water.

 Symptoms

 Symptoms of NNN are similar to those of nicotine poisoning and include irritation at the point of absorption (for example, the gums when dipping tobacco is used), nausea and vomiting, sleep disturbances, headache, and chest pain.
 The substance is also a known carcinogen, meaning that any exposure to the substance can lead to cancer and is proven to cause esophageal and nasal cancer in animals.
 There is no known "safe" levels of NNN ingestion in humans due to its carcinogenic activity.
 However, in mice, the median lethal dose (LD50) is 1g/kg.

-In cigarette smoke, NNN has been found in levels between 2.2-6.6 parts per million (ppm).
+In cigarette smoke, NNN has been found in levels between 2.2 and 6.6 parts per million (ppm).
 The FDA has put limits of nitrosamines in other consumable products (such as cured meats) at levels below 10 parts per billion (ppb).